sipolac/cryptogram-solver/README.md

 To load a fitted solver (`-l`) and run the optimizer for 5000 iterations (`-i 5000`) with a starting lambda (for character swaps; see below) of 1 (`--lamb_start 1`) and verbose output (`-v`):

     python solver.py <ENCRYPTED TEXT> -l -i 5000 --lamb_start 1 -v

-The default settings tend to work well most of the time.
-Usually you only need to specify the encrypted text, saving (`-s`), loading (`-l`) and the number of iterations (`-i`, which you can set to be lower for longer decryptions).
-At some point I'd like to do some "hyperparameter" optimization to determine better default settings.

 <a name="whatis"/>